A Latent Space Correlation-Aware Autoencoder for Anomaly Detection in Skewed Data: Experiments

-\item \textbf{CSE-CIC-IDS2018:} This is a publicly available cybersecurity dataset that is made available by Communications Security Establishment (CSE) and the Canadian Cybersecurity Institute (CIC).
-We selected 29 continuous features to build the binary classification model.

-\item \textbf{NSL-KDD:} This is also a publicly available benchmark cybersecurity dataset made available by CIC.
+\begin{itemize} \item \textbf{CSE-CIC-IDS2018} This is a publicly available cybersecurity dataset that is made available by the Canadian Cybersecurity Institute (CIC).
+We consider the data from two different days which consists of different kinds of attacks.
+The anomaly data is labeled as '1'. \item \textbf{NSL-KDD} This is also a publicly available benchmark cybersecurity dataset made available by CIC.
 It has a total of 43 different features of internet traffic flow.
-We selected 20 most influential features after a correlation analysis of the features.
+We use 21 correlated features to develop our model. \item \textbf{Arrythmia} It is a multi-class classification dataset and the aim is to distinguish between the presence and absence of cardiac arrhythmia and to classify it in one of the normal or anomaly groups. \end{itemize}